 As a kid, back to school meant a new beginning.
 It was a chance to get a fresh start and improve on whatever I may have failed at the year before.
 And let’s be honest– it meant cool new back to school gadgets.
-As an adult I don’t have the luxury of a fresh start.
+As an adult, I don’t have the luxury of a fresh start every fall.
 By August, we are well into the third quarter and pushing to hit our quarterly goals.

 If so, here are a few ways to get back on track after summer vacation and close out Q3 with a bang.

-When you have a document to share with your entire team, don’t type up an email with a list of recipients who may never actually read your email.
+When you have a document to share with your entire team, don’t type up an email with a list of recipients who may never actually read it.
 Instead, find a collaboration tool you can use within your team so you can seamlessly upload the document for everyone to access.
-There will be no more excuses of “lost emails” or “I didn’t receive that email”.
+There will be no more excuses of “lost emails” or “I didn’t receive that email.”
 There will be a centralized place for everyone to grab the information they need, when they need it.
 “Reply-all” emails will be a thing of the past.

 Let’s say you’re the VP of Engineering but find the sales side of the business fascinating.
-Shadow the sales team for a few hours each day.
+Shadow the sales team for a few hours each week.
 Not only will you become acquainted with a department you may rarely connect with, you will gain an insight into another area of the business.
 Who knows, if you are good enough they may even let you talk to an opp.
 You won’t know until you try.

 Whether you are starting back to school, coming back from summer vacation, or even starting a new job, this is your chance to start over on a positive note.
-You can get rid of old processes (email) and really start to leverage your teammates’ knowledge.
-Goodbye summer, hello new beginnings!
+You can get rid of old processes (such as spending an hour every day checking email) and really start to leverage your teammates’ knowledge.

 Harness The Power Of Knowledge Sharing With Digital Transformation